hagerkhaledabdelmonem/Robot_Arm_Car/README.md

 - L298N Motor Driver
 - Battery

-it can be controlled by using google assistance and Bluetooth application so it can move things from one place to another.
+it can be controlled by using google assistance and MIT app inventor so it can move things from one place to another.
 ## Project features :
    - Use google assistance's order as switch so we can do 6 orders from 3 orders
    - The project is used to save time and effort and help others to do work for them